onflow/cadence/docs/language/access-control.md

 Top-level declarations
-(variables, constants, functions, structures, resources, interfaces) and fields (in structures, and resources) are always only able to be written to and mutated in the scope where it is defined (self).
+(variables, constants, functions, structures, resources, interfaces) and fields (in structures, and resources) are always only able to be written to and mutated (modified, such as by indexed assignment or methods like `append`) in the scope where it is defined (self).

 There are four levels of access control defined in the code that specify where a declaration can be accessed or called.